Polyrhythm/shader_school/notes.md

   - We represent colors as a combination of Red, Green and Blue
   - That's how human eyes work.
 If we are fish or butterflies maybe we also need ultraviolet
   - Each of those values varies from 0 to 1

 - **Activity**
   - Have an uniform color on the screen (http://glslsandbox.com/e#43929.0)

 - Explain fragcoord, concept that shader runs on every pixel
   - Every frame the time is different
   - For every pixel the coordinate is different

 ## session 2 - 3d + noise
 * use graph visualizer to explain how to make noise (http://tobyschachman.com/Shadershop/)
+* quickly go over the basics of 3d objects
+* explain how to create noise on the surface of sphere
+* demonstrate how cos and sin can be used as a basis for noise
+* allow students to experiment with their own noise patterns

 ## reference
 book of shaders (http://thebookofshaders.com/)